Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Views/ViewPropertySelector.md

 Name of the property.

 **targetViewType**
 Type of the target view.
-If ```null```, all target views will subscribe to this property.
+If`null` , all target views will subscribe to this property.

 ### GetViewPropertiesToSubscribeTo(Type targetViewType)

-Gets the view properties to subscribe to for the specified target view type.

-    If the Type) returns ```true``` for the specified target view type, this method will not be called and can return an empty list.
+Gets the view properties to subscribe to for the specified target view type.If the Type) returns`true` for the specified target view type, this method will not be called and can return an empty list.

 #### Parameters